Changing the number of parent representatives

 "The XX school board (insert school profile number here) resolved at a meeting on (insert date here) to alter the number of parent representatives on its board to (insert number)"

-- hold a by-election to fill any casual vacancy created by the board increasing the number of parent representative positions (selection is not an option in these circumstance)
+- must hold a by-election to fill any casual vacancy created by the board increasing the number of parent representative positions (selection is not an option in these circumstance)

 Education and Training Act 2020, section 121 - changing a board’s constitution.